 What does this course cover?

-This course utilises worked examples and case studies to illustrate the key issues involved in acting for developers, including:
+This course focusses on the key issues involved in acting for developers, including:

 - Dealing with existing restrictive covenants, easements, and other third-party rights